 (a) (b) (c)

 Yes Neutral Yes

-I believe that CMP201 would, if passed, better facilitate System Charging Method objective (a).
-This is because if passed, it would help to create a level playing field between Generators in the EU which in turn should facilitate further cross-border trading of electricity and benefit GB consumers from more competitive wholesale prices.
-However, the transition to implementation (the lead time from an Ofgem decision) in the original is only just sufficient, at a minimum of 2 full years and a maximum of 3.
-Neutral It is not clear how CMP201 (original) better or worse facilitates (b), "that compliance with the use of system charging methodology results in charges which reflect, as far as is reasonably practicable, the costs".
-I consider it to be neutral against this objective.
-CMP201 if passed would neither improve nor weaken cost reflectivity.
 Yes I believe that CMP201 would, if passed, better facilitate System Charging Method objective (c).
 This is because if passed, the change would better reflect the duties associated with National Grid's business by promoting a single internal market in electricity.
-This in turn would promote efficient cross border trade (in line with the intent of the Third Package), all in the context of the growth over time in the extent of interconnection capacity between GB and Europe, and the improvements in cross-border trading that should arise, if they are sensibly implemented here, from CACM as per the European Target
+This in turn would promote efficient cross border trade (in line with the intent of the Third Package), all in the context of the growth over time in the extent of interconnection capacity between GB and Europe, and the improvements in cross-border trading that

+between GB and Europe, and the improvements in

+the European Target Model.